dhis2/wow-backend/guides/code-guide.md

 * document `interface`s with javadoc
 * don't repeat facts the code already communicates
 * make use of `{@link}` and `{@code}`
+* be brief
+* provide notes on background, intentions, goals, considerations

 ## Naming Conventions
 * a bean annotated `@Service` should have the `Service` suffix